 Tinubu’s manifesto calls for greater investment in infrastructure, notably in the energy sector, aiming to generate 15,000 MW of power in the next four years, almost quadrupling the current delivery of 4,000 MW, far below its potential 12,500 MW capacity.
 It mirrors the current government’s emphasis on extracting value from the oil and gas sector.
 Notably, it aims to increase oil production to an optimistic 2.6m barrels per day (bpd) by 2027 and 4m bpd by 2030 by strengthening pipeline security, providing incentives for new participation in the sector and improving indigenous participation.
 The manifesto also proposes reforms to the downstream sector, where investment has been hampered by foreign exchange restrictions and price controls, leading to periodic petrol shortages, by deregulating the sector and increasing domestic refining capacity.

 However, resource constraints are likely to continue to undermine investment in infrastructure.
 Operators will continue to face infrastructure shortfalls across the country, particularly in remote areas.
 Although some improvement in power generation is likely in the coming years, this is likely to proceed slowly and have a limited impact on the operating environment, leaving businesses largely reliant on private generators for power.
-While the construction of the Dangote refinery – a 650,000 bpd refinery in Lagos inaugurated by Buhari on 22 May -will address some of the drivers of petrol shortages in recent months, these are likely to persist amid the continued implementation of the petrol subsidy.
+While the construction of the Dangote refinery – a 650,000 bpd refinery in Lagos inaugurated by Buhari on 22 May -will address some of the drivers of petrol shortages in recent months, the planned removal of the petrol subsidy will increase operational costs for businesses. .
 Ongoing infrastructure and energy shortages will remain among the primary challenges for businesses.